Zoo: Sources of animals

-Dealing with space constraints and surplus animals
+Space constraints and surplus animals

 Especially in large animals, a limited number of spaces are available in zoos.
 As a consequence, various management tools are used to preserve the space for the genetically most important individuals and to reduce the risk of inbreeding.
 Management of animal populations is typically through international organizations such as AZA and EAZA.
 Zoos have several different ways of managing the animal populations, such as moves between zoos, contraception, sale of excess animals and euthanization (culling).

 Contraception can be an effective way to limit a population's breeding.
 However it may also have health repercussions and can be difficult or even impossible to reverse in some animals.
 Additionally, some species may lose their reproductive capability entirely if prevented from breeding for a period (whether through contraceptives or isolation), but further study is needed on the subject.
 Sale of surplus animals from zoos was once common and in some cases animals have ended up in substandard facilities.
 In recent decades the practice of selling animals from certified zoos has declined.
 A large number of animals are culled each year in zoos, but this is controversial.
 A highly publicized culling as part of population management was that of a healthy giraffe at Copenhagen Zoo in 2014.
-The zoo argued that its genes already were well-represented in captivity, making the giraffe unsuitable for future breeding.
-There were offers to adopt it and an online petition to save it had many thousand signatories, but the culling proceeded.
+The zoo argued that his genes already were well-represented in captivity, making the giraffe unsuitable for future breeding.
+There were offers to adopt him and an online petition to save him had many thousand signatories, but the culling proceeded.
 Although zoos in some countries have been open about culling, the controversy of the subject and pressure from the public has resulted in others being closed.
 This stands in contrast to most zoos publicly announcing animal births.
 Furthermore, while many zoos are willing to cull smaller and/or low-profile animals, fewer are willing to do it with larger high-profile species.

+Breeding and cloning

 Many animals breed readily in captivity.
 Zoos frequently are forced to intentionally limit captive breeding because of a lack of natural wild habitat in which to reintroduce animals.
 This highlights the importance of in situ conservation, or preservation of natural spaces, in addition to the utility of zoo captive breeding and reintroduction programs.
-In situ conservation and reintroduction programs are key elements to obtaining certification by reputable organisations such as the AZA.
+In situ conservation and reintroduction programs are key elements to obtaining certification by reputable organisations such as the Association of Zoos and Aquariums (AZA).
+Efforts to clone endangered species in the United States, Europe, and Asia are frequently embedded in zoos and zoological parks.